Aba (genus): Notable members

 Oliver of the House of Aba who inherited Pata's Castle in the forest of the Mátra was slain there by the descendants of Ed and Edemen during the reign of Ladislaus IV.

 Makján Aba was Palatine of Hungary in the 13th century and a staunch supporter of Ladislaus IV.

 Amade Aba is another prominent descendant of the family; he held several castles and possessions on the northern and north-eastern parts of the kingdom in the first decade of the 14th century.

+Ladislaus Aba, from the Lipóc branch, was vice-chancellor and provost of Titel.

+Lawrence I Aba, he served as Master of the stewards from 1259 to 1270.

+Lawrence II Aba, served as Master of the treasury.

+Finta Aba, served as Palatine of Hungary from 1280 to 1281.